Stabilizer Approximation III: Maximum Cut: Numerical Results

 To see the performance of the stabilizer heuristic beyond TSPLIB instances, we test it on the Balasundaram-Butenko instances constructed in~\cite{BB-2005}.
 The results are summarized in Table \ref{Tab.BB}.

-Out of the $10$ instances, the stabilizer heuristic only give the optimal cut for $6$ instances.
-The maximum deviation occurs for ``G15-1'', and the deviation is about $2.3\%$.
+Out of the $10$ instances, the stabilizer heuristic only gives the optimal cut for $6$ instances.
+The maximum deviation occurs for ``G20-1'', and the deviation is about $4.4\%$.
 This is not too bad, compared to the results from the other approaches~\cite{Commander-2008}.
+One could improve these results by introducing some randomness into the algorithm.
+We leave this for future study.